Hosam-Aldeeb/LLM-Based-Extraction-of-Hardware-Security-Knowledge-from-Unstructured-Community-Discussions/README.md

 ### Notes

+- **DiscordChatExporter runs on your host machine**, not in Docker (it needs your Discord token)
 - Data folders (`discord-exports/`, `results/`) are mounted from your local machine
+- Edit scripts locally; changes appear automatically in the container
 - The `.env` file is NOT committed to git (contains your API keys)
 - For GPU support on Linux, uncomment the GPU section in `docker-compose.yml`